TechPenguineer/Onya/extention/vsc/README.md

 ## Release Notes

-Added more syntax highlighting for variables, functions, methods, and comments
+Added more syntax highlighting for variables, functions, methods, and comments.
+Added bew highlighting for math functions.